top of page

 4. Human-Mediated Transmission: Anthropogenic Impacts

 Human activities contribute to the transmission and exacerbation of SCTLD.
 Diving equipment, boats, and other marine infrastructure can inadvertently transfer the pathogen between coral colonies.
-Overlapping with the environmental stressors, human-mediated transmission adds an additional layer of complexity to the disease's dynamics, emphasizing the need for sustainable marine practices and heightened awareness to minimize human-induced stress on coral ecosystems.
+Together with the environmental stressors, human-mediated transmission adds complexity to the disease's dynamics, emphasizing the need for sustainable marine practices and heightened awareness to minimize human-induced stress on coral ecosystems.

 As researchers continue to unravel the mystery of SCTLD, the multifaceted nature of these contributing factors underscores the urgency of comprehensive, interdisciplinary research.
 Only through a holistic understanding of the microbial, environmental, and human-related elements influencing SCTLD can effective strategies be developed to combat this threatening menace to coral reefs worldwide.